rohit-vaswani/coding-interview-preparation/readme.md

 ## Sequences of discussion while in an interview [addADigit, parkingLot]
-1. Understand Question better: Seek Clarification / ask ambiguity / communicate assumptions / discuss edge cases
+1. Discuss problem: Seek Clarification / ask ambiguity / communicate assumptions / discuss edge cases
    a) What if the array is Empty?
    b) *Can I assume* that all the values are numeric?
    c) *Can you please confirm* if all the values will be single digit number (0-9)?
-2. Discuss the approaches / examples / cases highly
+2. Discuss solution/examples: approaches / examples / cases highly
     a) Talk about multiple approaches/methodology.
     b) Talk about why this approach is not better.
     c) Talk about how you can optimize it.
 (Iterative/Recursive/Dynamic/Sliding/Traversal)